aovalle/notes/README.md

 # notes

-Papers from ICLR 2017 to save once they have a proper website or citation page.
+Papers to save once they have a proper website or citation page.

 ##Reinforcement Learning